EnricoMi/publish-unit-test-result-action/README.md

 ### Commit and pull request checks

-The checks section of a commit and relevant pull requests also lists a short summary (here `1 fail, 1 skipped, …`), and a link to the [GitHub Actions section](#github-actions-check-summary-of-a-commit) (here `Details`):
+The checks section of a commit and related pull requests list a short summary (here `1 fail, 1 skipped, …`), and a link to the [check summary](#github-actions-check-summary-of-a-commit) in the GitHub Actions section (here `Details`):

 Commit checks:

 ![commit checks example](misc/github-checks-commit.png)

 Pull request checks:

 ![pull request checks example](misc/github-pull-request-checks.png)

 ### GitHub Actions job summary